Waboodoo/HTTP-Shortcuts/README.md

 - Basic Authentication, Digest Authentication & Bearer Authentication
 - Custom request headers
 - Custom request body (text only)
+- Upload files as form-data
 - Option to accept all certificates (if you know what you're doing)
+- Support for HTTP proxies
 - Built-in icons, support for Ipack icons and custom icons
 - Display response as a toast, window or dialog, or run silently
 - Grouping into categories through tabs